Explore Family Ties online learning tools.Learn More

-New For 2020!
+New!
 Programs listed below with an * are available in a virtual format through Zoom or Google Meet.
 Contact us for more information and to register!

 These fun-filled programs combine themed story books and hands-on craft activities to introduce children in preschool through second grade to New England’s history, at Historic New England’s Pierce House or your location.
 New programs are frequently added.
 The examples below are some of our most popular.
 Contact us for more possibilities!